wolfgangasdf/iqp-book/b-evidence-for-qm.md

 But how do we get the quantum into light waves?

 This is described by the **second quantization**, where wave fields become (again) quantized, for instance, by deriving a model where a light wave field can be excited with a single photon.
-Note, currently we think that the 2nd quantization is essential to build quantum machines which can do something really exciting - but this is still not fully known.
+Note, currently we think that the 2nd quantization is essential to build quantum machines which can do something really exciting.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]